aoyi/Stat-159-Lab/lab9/README.md

 ## UC Berkeley Statistics 159 Lab 9

-In this lab, we use Rnw file which comtains both Latex and R to generate the pdf report for simple linear regression.
+In this lab, we use Rnw file that comtains both Latex and R code to generate the pdf report for simple linear regression.

 ## Author